About 3,000 people were killed in the collapse of the twin towers in 2001. 3,000. Here are some other numbers for the last decade:

 "Our way of life" is a mixture of many habits and attitudes.
 Let me mention two, one very good and one very bad.
 First, our way of life is liberty and equality.
 The first amendment rights of free speech, press, assembly, worship; our system of checks and balances that prevent power from being concentrated in any one place; the 14th Amendment's equal protection clause, and other protections against discrimination -- these are the shining gems of our way of life.
 Second, our way of life is consumption, privilege, and usurpation.
 The US has one-twentieth of the world's population, yet consumes one-fourth of the world-wide energy use -- and we behave toward the rest of the world as though we are entitled to this vastly unequal share, and will throw whatever weight around we need to to make sure we keep it.
 This is the festering blemish of our way of life.

 The part of our way of life that the terrorists of 9-11 ten years ago would have liked to undermine is the part that has for most of a century treated their homelands as our own personal supply pump for the oil that fuels our consumerist way of life.
 Instead, what they undermined was the much more precious civil liberties part of our way of life.
-They undermined our tolerance – which has, historically, been problematic, but had seemed to be slowing improving.
+They undermined our tolerance – which has, historically, been problematic, but had seemed to be slowly improving.
 Too many of our neighbors have behaved abominably toward Moslems among us: mosques and schools burned and defaced, or banned, Muslim cab drivers and storekeepers attacked and threatened, Korans burned – not the way we wanted to put Gainesville on the map – Muslims denied equal protections, profiled and harassed.

 Can we start again, please?
 Can we begin again in love?